psu-epl/psu-epl.github.com/index.md

 # <font color="red">Lab Closure</font>
 To help prevent the spread of [COVID-19], __the lab will be closed until PSU reopens__.
-This is expected to happen in mid April.
+This is expected to continue until mid-April.

 People will not be allowed into the lab, either through the main door or the PSAS door.
-The lab will still be available to managers, but on a very limited basis.
-Managers wishing to schedule time in the lab should contact Kathleen.
+__Managers will not be allowed in the lab__ without explicit permission from Kathleen.
+Anyone who violates these rules will loose access to the lab.

 ## Online Resources
 We understand that many students will still need to do prototyping.
-Here's a list of online vendors that will be able to help you complete your projects remotely.
+Here's a list of online vendors that will be able to help you complete your projects remotely, besides from the obvious ebay, Newegg, and Amazon.

 | Site | Notes
 | ---- | -----
 | __Circuit Boards__ |
-| [OSH Park] | up to 4-layer PCBs, fast turnaround, 1.6 mm and 0.8 mm boards, stencils, flex boards
+| [OSH Park] | up to 4-layer PCBs, fast turnaround, 1.6 mm and 0.8 mm boards, flex boards
+| [OSH Stencils] | stainless steel and polyimide stencils
 | [JLCPCB] | SMT population, lots of board options, stencils
 | [4PCB] |
 | __Electronic Components__ |